lrq3000/lsi_sas_hba_crossflash_guide/README.md

    3. the LSI HBA controller with the same chipset, eg, LSI 9211 has the LSISAS2008 chipset,
    4. how many ports your HBA controller has: if 4 ports, you need a 4i firmware, otherwise if 8 ports (more common case), you need a 8i firmware.
 Only 8i firmwares are included in this repository, you need to download other firmwares from Broadcom (ex-LSI and ex-Avago Technologies), Dell, or Supermicro.
 2. Use [Rufus](https://github.com/pbatard/rufus/releases) to format and make a usb flash drive bootable with **FreeDOS**.
-3. Copy content of my repo.
-See the section "Files sourcing" to know the source of each file.
+3. Copy content of this repository to the root of your USB drive.
+For the curious minds, you can see the section "Files sourcing" to know the source of each file.

 At this point, the usb drive is bootable both into freedos and uefi shell v1!
 You can select from the BIOS boot menu (see the next sections).